The Two Witnesses: Faithfulness, Discipline, and Grace

 ✨ Theological Takeaway

-The two witnesses mirror Jesus’ resurrection and ascension.
+The two witnesses mirror Jesus’ death and resurrection.

 • Resurrection = earthly renewal, obedience restored through grace.